tddebart/BossSlothsMods/BossSlothsCards/ThunderStore/README.md

 ### Copycat
 Common card

-Copy a random card from each enemy
+Copy a random card from a random enemy

 ---
 ### Double jump